Brooklyn Immersionists: Artistic metaphors of found objects

+Immersive group events

 Immersionism, in effect, was not an abstract discourse, but a process of deep connection to a local world.
 It was an embodied web of activity.
 Williamsburg's decaying factories and warehouses, along with the surrounding residential areas, became both elements of the work and contributors with agency.
 To witness the Pedestrian Project, for example, moving silently across the Brooklyn Bridge and through the streets of Williamsburg was not to simply delight in walking sculptures that emulated figures on street signs, but to become aware of the surrounding sounds, imagery and dynamics of the city.
 The audience was not framed as passive voyeurs, but participants in an unusual situation.
 Dancing in the streets with the Hungry March Band, or interacting with the Bindlestiff Family Circus or Circus Amok drew audiences into a highly personal and unpretentious sense of communal being.
 The same pertained to Lalalandia's fusion of music, food and bodies at Comfort Zones; or the throbbing convergences of phenomena in the all night warehouse events on Williamsburg’s waterfront.
 Immersive performances at Mustard such as Water and IFAM’s Bosch Food Chain, alluded to ecological systems while immersing audiences in a writhing, atmospheric garden of humans, plants and machines.
 Worm and Waterfront Week were as much windows into Williamsburg's creativity as they were deliberate exercises in the formation of community networks, and an attempt to connect the neighborhood discourse to larger planetary concerns.
 El Puente's Toxic Avengers were not just an after school program that kept youth out of trouble.
 The troupe staged creative environmental actions throughout Brooklyn that not only helped to raise awareness of environmental issues, but also cultivated community.
 The whole artistic, social and environmental system was greater than the sum of its parts.